 \subsection{Constraints on the $\nu_{a}$MM and $\nu_{s}$MM}

-In Figure ~\ref{constraints:AMM} and Figure ~\ref{constraints:NDP} we have illustrated the 90\% confidence level (C.L.) upper limits on the parameter space of the $\nu_{a}$MM and the $\nu_{s}$MM with the experimental scenarios listed in Table ~\ref{table:exp} respectively.
+In Figure ~\ref{constraints:AMM} and Figure ~\ref{constraints:NDP} we have illustrated the 90\% confidence level (C.L.) upper limits on the parameter space of the $\nu_{a}$MM and $\nu_{s}$MM with the experimental scenarios listed in Table ~\ref{table:exp} respectively.
 The solid lines are for the nominal systematic uncertainty and dashed lines for the optimal systematic uncertainty.
 The left and right panels are shown for next generation and future experimental scenarios respectively and the natural abundance of isotopes has been taken into consideration with corresponding weighted average.
 The allowed regions of the Xenon1T excess at 90\% C.L. are illustrated as colored bands.
 Meanwhile the constraints from the combined analysis of COHERENT Ar and CsI data~\cite{Cadeddu:2020lky}, from Borexino~\cite{Brdar:2020quo}, $\nu_{s}\to\nu\gamma$~\cite{Plestid:2020vqf}, TEXONO~\cite{Miranda:2021kre,TEXONO:2009knm} are also shown for comparison.

-It is shown in Figure ~\ref{constraints:AMM} and Figure ~\ref{constraints:NDP} that the silicon target provides significantly more stringent constraints than other materials for the lightest nuclear mass and low detection threshold.
-Constraints from experiments with liquid argon and germanium as target are more stringent than that of xenon-based experiments for higher exposure and better threshold respectively.
-It also can be revealed that contribution of better systematic uncertainty only take effects with enough exposure and threshold, which is the case of argon-based next generation experiments and future experiments with xenon, germanium and silicon as targets.
-However, improving systematic uncertainty may suffer from marginal effects when the threshold and statistics reach a certain level as argon-based future experiments.
+It is shown in Figure ~\ref{constraints:AMM} and Figure ~\ref{constraints:NDP} that the silicon target provides significantly more stringent constraints than others for the lightest nuclear mass and lowest detection threshold.
+Constraints from experiments with liquid argon and germanium as targets are more stringent than that of xenon-based experiments for higher exposure and better threshold respectively.
+It can be revealed that the contribution of better systematic uncertainty only take effects with enough exposure and threshold, which is the case of argon-based next generation experiments and future experiments with xenon, germanium and silicon as targets.
+However, improving systematic uncertainty may suffer from marginal effects when the threshold and statistics reach a certain level as shown in argon-based future experiments.
 Some relevant comments are summarized as follows: